 The character of any recognized gain as capital gain or ordinary income will be determined by a number of factors, including the tax status of the U.S. Holder, the nature of the Claim in such U.S. Holder's hands (including whether the Claim constitutes a capital asset), whether the Claim was purchased at a discount, whether and to what extent the U.S. Holder has previously claimed a bad debt deduction with respect to its Claim, and whether any part of the Holder's recovery is treated as being on account of accrued but unpaid interest.
 Accrued interest and market discount are discussed below.

-1. Consequences to U.S. Holders of Claims if the Standalone Scenario is Consummated.
+Consequences to U.S. Holders of Claims.